Wguido/MorphoMapping/gui/USER_GUIDE.md

-# MorphoMapping GUI - User Guide
+# MorphoMapping GUI User Guide

-## 📖 Introduction

-Welcome to the MorphoMapping GUI!
-This guide walks you through using the application step by step.

-### What is MorphoMapping GUI?

-MorphoMapping GUI is a desktop application for analyzing ImageStream data (.daf files).
-It enables:

-- Dimensionality reduction (DensMAP, UMAP, t-SNE)
-- Clustering (KMeans, GMM, HDBSCAN)
-- Visualization and export of results
-- Feature analysis and cluster statistics

-### System Requirements

-- Python 3.10 or 3.11
-- R 4.0 or newer
-- 8 GB RAM (16 GB recommended)
-- macOS 10.15+, Windows 10+, or Linux

----

-## Getting Started

-### 1. Installation

-Follow the **[INSTALLATION.md](INSTALLATION.md)** guide to install the GUI.

-### 2. Start GUI
+This guide explains how to use MorphoMapping GUI to analyze ImageStream data.
+The application processes .daf files (typically 100-500 MB) and performs dimensionality reduction, clustering, and feature analysis.

+## Starting the Application

 ```bash
 conda activate morphomapping